nais/doc/docs/clusters/gcp.md

 To access the GCP clusters, see [Access](../basics/access.md#google-cloud-platform-gcp).

+## Access to GCP
+In order to use GCP, a team is required to add their team in a PR to [navikt/teams](https://github.com/navikt/teams).
+This will generate a namespace for the team in each cluster, and dev and prod GCP projects will be created.
+The team's group is initially granted a restricted set of permissions in these projects, but have the ability to grant further permissions on demand using the [GCP console](https://console.cloud.google.com)
+!!! warning
+    With the ability to grant permissions, the team has full control of the team's GCP projects, and should take care when granting further permissions or enabling features and APIs.

 ## Accessing the application

 Access is controlled in part by ingresses, which define where your application will be exposed as a HTTP endpoint.
 You can control where your application is reachable from by selecting the appropriate ingress domain.